ronaldpereira/collaborative-filtering-movie-recommendation/README.md

 - Matrix Mean Normalization
 - Item cold-start:
   1. Uses item average as the <user, item> prediction
-  2. If the item average doesn't exists, uses all items rating average as the <user, iitem> prediction
+  2. If the item average doesn't exists, uses all items rating average as the <user, item> prediction

 ## Evaluation Metric: